 Edge computing can also be set up so that only important data is sent across the network, while non-mission critical data can be correlated and sent at a certain interval, such as once a day, rather than the network constantly being overwhelmed with data.
 In the end, the business requirement is the driving force behind technology.

 A network around certain functions is one likely shape for the edge.
 Smart cities and smart grids come to mind, but it remains to be seen if citizens will be happy to go down the full automation route.
 It is possible that at some point people will say “enough!”.
 Political constraints in terms of new regulations might also present challenges at the edge.

 The number one threat to safety in many events is people, according to security experts we have engaged with on real projects.
-So, in some cases, perhaps it would be prudent for people to never enter data centres, which would create the need for a new type of data centre, manned by robots.
+So, in some cases, perhaps it would be prudent for people to never enter data centers, which would create the need for a new type of data center, manned by robots.